Internet Banking Security

 - “https://” will appear at the beginning of the address line, with the “s” meaning “secure.”
 Before logging in check to be sure the site’s address starts with “https” rather than “http”.
 Some browsers such as Mozilla Firefox change the color of the URL window when you are in a secure session.

-- Presence of a small locked padlock or key will appear in the lower right corner in your browser window.
+- Presence of a small locked padlock or key will appear either to the right of your website address or in the lower right corner in your browser window.
 If you double click on this icon is should provide you with information about the organization with which you have entered into a secure session.

 - Secure browsers are required to access your information.
 Only browsers with 128‐bit encryption technology are supported.
 Encryption is accomplished through Secure Socket Layers (SSL), which utilizes mathematical formulas to “encrypt” or hide information from prying eyes on the internet.
 Additionally, if SSL detects that data was added or deleted after you sent it to the bank, the connection will be severed in order to guard against any tampering.

 - Firewalls are used to protect the information on our online banking site.
 A firewall is a combination of software and hardware products that designate parameter control and limit the access that outside computers have to internal networks and databases.